 History of the German internees

-When Japan attacked Pearl Harbor (7-12-1941) the Dutch government wanted to move the Germans to British India.
-To prevent them from helping the Japanese invasion forces.
+When Japan attacked Pearl Harbor (on 7-12-1941) the Dutch government wanted to move the Germans to British India.
+This was to prevent them from helping the Japanese invasion forces.
 Two transports to Bombay were successful but the third with the Van Imhoff met with disaster.

-On January a Japanese plane attacked the vessel and a near hit of a bomb struck a hole in the hull.
+On 19 January 1942, a Japanese plane attacked the Van Imhoff and a near hit of a bomb struck a hole in the hull.
 The Van Imhoff started to sink slowly.
 On board were 478 prisoners guarded by 62 KNIL soldiers and 48 crew members.
 The crew and soldiers manned 5 of the 6 the lifeboats and left the prisoners behind.
-The Germans managed to free themselves and got on deck only to discover that crew and guards had fled and only one lifeboat was left for 478 men.
+The Germans managed to free themselves and got on deck only to discover that the crew and guards had fled and only one lifeboat was left for 478 men.
 Chaos and panic broke out.
-Some killed themselves, some jumped overboar, while some start drinking to soften an certain death.
+Some killed themselves, some jumped overboard, while some started drinking to soften a certain death.

-Eventually the lifeboat with 50 Germans, a small dingy and some bamboo rafts got into the sea.
-The next day a rescue ship Boelongan spotted the drowned men.
+Eventually the last lifeboat with 50 Germans, a small dinghy and some bamboo rafts made it off the Van Imhoff.
+The next day a rescue ship Boelongan spotted them.
 They asked if there were Dutch soldiers or crew among them.
-When denied the Boelongan turned and went back to the harbor without helping the survivors clingin to boat and rafts.
+When denied the Boelongan turned and went back to the harbor without helping the survivors clinging to boat and rafts.
 Only 67 of the 478 prisoners survived the disaster.

 Ironically the name of the ship Van Imhoff comes from Van Imhoff (1705-1750) who was Governor general of The Dutch East indies.
 His father was a German freiherr.

-Built in 1914 Maatschappij Fijenoord N.V. - Fyenoord, Rotterdam, Holland.
+Built at the Maatschappij Fijenoord N.V. - Fyenoord, Rotterdam, Holland.

 Casualties: 413 Germans